I’m excited to contribute a piece! Now what?

 Pictures: Our multimedia editor will find appropriate images for your piece, but you may choose to find some figures and images yourself to supplement your article.
 If you do, make sure that the figure adds something to your piece, and that EvoBites can legally use the image (see Rights and Permissions below).
 If you have a favorite image that you want to be the featured image (the large image above each article) of your post, it should have dimensions of 300 x 900 pixels or greater.

 Rights and Permissions: We need permission to reproduce other people’s work, unless it is freely available to anyone to use.

-- Figures: If you want to use a figure from an article, make sure that we can reproduce the figure you want to use for free.
+- If you want to use a figure from an article, make sure we can reproduce the figure for free.
 This is always the case for figures and images from open access articles.
 Usually you check this by looking for a link titled “Rights and Permissions” on the HTML version of the article (here’s an example of where that will take you).
 Follow the link and get a quote for the reproduction of one figure on an educational, not-for-profit website.
 If it’s not free, we can’t use it.
-In that case, either make a figure yourself or use Creative Commons licensed images to make up for it.
+In that case, you can make a figure yourself or find Creative Commons licensed images.

 - Images must either be your own original work, reproduced with permission from the creator, or available under a Creative Commons license.
 In all cases, we have to list the source when we reproduce the image.
 An easy way to find appropriate pictures is to do a Google Image search, click on “Tools”, “Usage rights”, and then “Labeled for reuse with modification”.
 All images on Wikimedia Commons can be used.
 There are often appropriate images on Flickr as well, but make sure to check the permissions.